cloudwatt/applications/blueprint-coreos-openvpn/README_EN.md

-# 5 Minutes Stacks, episode X : OpenVPN #
+# 5 Minutes Stacks, episode 49 : OpenVPN #

-## Episode X : OpenVPN
+## Episode 49 : OpenVPN

 ![OpenVPNlogo](img/openvpnlogo.png)

-OpenVPN is an open source tool allowing you to create your own VPN, *Virtual Private Network*, in the aim to access to your instances without exposing them on Internet.
+OpenVPN is an open source tool allowing you to create your own VPN, *Virtual Private Network*, in the aim to access to your instances without exposing them on Internet or to surf on Internet with a French IP address.

 Data inside OpenVPN's tunnel are encrypted thanks to a RSA keypair (public and private key).